AHRC Award for Postgraduate Training

 The website for the CDT in the Celtic Languages, which gives full details on the application procedure can be found here:

 Applicants for CDT studentships must hold a conditional or unconditional offer of a place on a PhD programme at one of the consortium’s Higher Education Institutions (HEIs).
 Applicants must be nominated for a CDT studentship by the host institution.
-Institutions will select their nominations by Monday, 6 February 2017 at the latest.
-Nominated students will then be advised to complete an application for a CDT studentship by Friday, 24 February, employing the CDT application form.
+Institutions will select their nominations by Monday, 6 February 2018 at the latest.

 Applying for Admission